icebarf/gcc-crossbuild/README.md

 If you don't want to build it yourself, you can download pre-built binaries from [releases](https://github.com/sysfau1t/gcc-crossbuild/releases)

-Patches/PRs are welcome to improve the script!

-Happy Hacking!

 # Configuration

 There are user configurable variables to specify which version to build.